-This is the part of that most people think of when they think of Zion!
+This is the part that most people think of when they think of Zion!
 During the most popular times of the year, the main Canyon of Zion can only be accessed through the free park shuttle.
 During the off-season, you can drive your car down this canyon, but they regulate how many cars can go in the canyon at once.

 Even though this Canyon is incredibly huge and long and beautiful, it is the most narrow of the easily accessible canyons of Zion.
 In most of the other parts of zion, you get to look at incredible views from the top down.
-But in this part of Zion you are mostly looking up at being incredible canyon walls.
+But in this part of Zion you are mostly looking up at incredible canyon walls.

 Emerald Pools Trail, 3 Miles, ~600ft Elevation Gain

-This trail is incredibly well marked and easy to follow, it is a loop hike, but you are able to do it an out and back hike.
-Each pool looks different and provided a different view.
+This trail is incredibly well marked and easy to follow, it is a loop hike, but you are able to do it as an out and back hike.
+Each pool looks different and provides a different view.
 The pools are spread out throughout the trail so there is constantly something new to see!
 If you’re naturally drawn to the water, like me, this hike is perfect for that!